 14653 E. Park St., Burton, OH 44021

 Take a step back in time and explore the historic buildings of Century Village.
-The grounds are open daily to the public and there are several events throughout the year where the buildings are open as well.
+The grounds are open daily to the public.
+There are also several events throughout the year including war reenactments, craft shows, and the Apple Butter Festival.

 Children’s Museum of Cleveland

 Features lots of hands-on exhibits for children to explore.
 Climb and pretend in adventure city, enjoy some water play, explore the science lab, and much more!
 There's also a miniatures museum upstairs and an area for children 3 and up can build their own miniatures.
 Children 11-months-old and younger are FREE.

 Find Out More -> Cleveland Children's Museum with Video Tour